raidris/SF-Utilizing-Contextual-Information/README.md

 Understanding natural language is a cornerstone of artificial intelligence, enabling machines to interpret, respond to, and act upon human languages.
 A critical sub-task in this domain is Slot Filling (SF), vital for spoken language understanding (SLU) systems.
 SF involves identifying semantic constituents within a given natural language utterance, which is crucial for developing efficient personal assistant tools such as Siri, Alexa, and Google Assistant.

-Therefore, we decided to take on the challenge of understanding this method, by finding a paper, and essentially, implementing the methods and technologies discussed in it.
+Therefore, I decided to take on the challenge of understanding this method, by finding a paper, and essentially, implementing the methods and technologies discussed in it.

 ---